Admiralty Maritime Law Attorney

 What About Longshoreman’s Claims?

-These pallets could have been stacked incorrectly, handled carelessly, or repacked at sea causing injury to the forklift driver, which could result in a claim against the owner of the vessel.
+Other resultant, physically poor conditions might fall under these laws for employees not directly on the water, like the forklift driver who stacks cargo pallets.
+These pallets could have been incorrectly stacked, handled carelessly, or repacked at sea, causing injury to the forklift driver, which could result in a claim against the owner of the vessel.

-The injured seaman is owed the cure and maintenance payment benefits under the maritime law and the Jones Act.
-This should be from the time they were injured and until they have fully recovered, unless there is a permanent disability, then until they have recovered as much as possible.
+The injured seaman is owed the cure and maintenance payment benefits under the maritime law and the Jones Act after fully recovering or suffering a permanent disability.

 The rules are different for the unpaid wage claim for the various classes of seamen under the statutes.

-- Seamen under the Jones Act that work within the state, this includes pilots, tug operators, mates, barge workers, and workers in harbor craft
+- Seamen under the Jones Act that work within the states (These include pilots, tug operators, mates, barge workers, and workers on harbor craft)

-- Fishing crews and commercial fishermen working on particular vessels
+- Fishing crews and commercial fishers working on particular vessels

 - Mariners that sail between ports in the United States